konfirm/node-checksum/README.md

 ## Usage

 As of version 2.0 the Checksum package has support for TypeScript, JavaScript ES Modules (`import`) and JavaScript CommonJS (`require`).
-Prior versions only support CommonJS, as the package was build using it.
+Prior versions only support CommonJS, as the package was built using it.

 ### JavaScript (CommonJS)